 The question is which are we experiencing: our limited perspective, needs, and desires, or the unrestricted field of Divine consciousness and will? are we using our will to free ourselves from the illusion of separation from God? if we are truly attempting to allow Divine will to express itself through us, our own willfulness is going to be exposed. that is the recognition of our own state. then, we have the choice to surrender and say, “May my will be your will.
 May I live in your Grace.”

 If we don’t surrender our will, we only get bogged down in our limited field of vision.
 We keep having the same experience over and over in our lives. and what’s more, we keep doing the same things over and over in life to try to change the experience, to try to pull more happiness from it. as the saying goes, “if you keep doing what you have always done, you keep getting what you have always gotten.”
 Who will change it for you but yourself?
 We only change by expanding our vision beyond the ego’s comfort zone, beyond the ego’s fundamental belief in duality and separation. and we can do this because we have free will and the capacity to be conscious.

-here Your Life is Your Means to Liberation
+additional resources Your Life is Your Means to Liberation

 The same Divine consciousness, that unfolds from within itself to create the universe, is within each of us.
 God’s inherent consciousness and freedom exist in us every moment of our lives, and from that freedom we each create our experience.
 Understand how powerful that is!
 But the question is: What do we use that power for? normally, we use that extraordinary power to reinforce our separation, to solidify the ego and its limitations.